A Jedi's Fight - A Star Wars Fan Fiction Story

 'Yes, master'

-He pulled up the steering stick forcefully and got the submersible in a steep loop up and backwards, then he started the head-on collision run.
-For a moment the pursueing vessel didn't respond, but then she frantically began to evade the oncoming submersible.
+He pulled up the steering stick forcefully and got the submersible in a steep left u-turn, then he started the head-on collision run.
+For a moment the pursuing vessel didn't respond, but then she frantically began to evade the oncoming submersible.
 What ever her helm's man tried, however, the ship didn't respond and a collision seemed unavoidable.

 Leia took the pursuing vessel in a tight Force grip.
 Slowly she turned it upside down, then it began to turn on its longitudinal axis faster and faster until the image on the monitor became blurred.
 Then all of a sudden Leia released her Force grip.
 The vessel continued to turn, but the momentum of the movement slowed down.
-Ian had already brough their vessel on course again, setting the engine on maximum velocity.
-Within moments it disappeared out of sight of the still rotating pursueing vessel.
+Ian had already brought their vessel on course again, increasing their speed to maximum velocity.
+Within moments they disappeared out of sight of the still rotating pursuing vessel.
 Leia released herself from her Force stance.

 "Excellent, young padawan.
 Now let's get to the entrance of the underground river, before they start their pursuit again."